Do you hate being a lawyer?

 A career that’s up to you

 Many lawyers turn to consultancy because they want more freedom and less career stress.
 Indeed, this is the basis of the consultancy model.
 Lawyers can choose when, where, and how much they work.
 They’re not tied down to billings targets, so they can create a role that works for them.

 At Setfords, we have lawyers who work part-time to fit around their commitments or just simply because they want to!
 But, we also have lawyers who take on a busy full-time caseload, just without pressure from the firm to work certain hours.
 Others choose to take on more work at certain times of the year or work from around the world and travel simultaneously.
 The main draw of the consultancy model is that it is totally up to you.

 Life outside of law

 Aside from the benefits of flexibility and freedom, consultancy also offers lawyers the chance to earn a larger percentage of their billings than they would at a traditional firm.
-This winning combination allows some of our lawyers to pursue the passions that they’ve always wanted to.
+This winning combination allows some of our lawyers to pursue the passions that they’ve always wanted to do, but didn’t have the time.
 Some have even set up second careers alongside their work at Setfords!